eclipse-hono/hono/site/content/architecture/auth/auth.md

 ### Consumer Auth

-*Business Applications* connect to the AMQP 1.0 Messaging Network (represented by the *Dispatch Router* in the diagram above) in order to consume telemetry data and events.
-Authentication of consumers is done as part of establishing the AMQP connection using SASL PLAIN as specified in [RFC 4422](https://tools.ietf.org/html/rfc4422).
+*Business Applications* connect to the AMQP 1.0 Messaging Network in order to consume telemetry data and events.
+It is therefore the responsibility of the AMQP Network to properly authenticate and authorize the application.

-Consumers are authorized whenever they open a new AMQP link to the *Dispatch Router* for reading from a source address or writing to a target address.
+The Apache Qpid Dispatch Router which is used in Hono's example deployment can be configured to authenticate consumers using arbitrary SASL mechanisms.
+Access to addresses for receiving messages can be restricted to certain identities.

 ### Management of Identities and Authorities

 The identities and corresponding authorities that the *Auth Server* uses for verifying credentials and issuing tokens are defined in a configuration file (`services/auth/src/main/resources/permissions.json`) read in during start-up of the *Auth Server*.

-The identities and authorities allowed to access the *Dispatch Router* component are set in a configuration file (`dispatchrouter/qpid/qdrouter-with-broker.json`) read in during startup of the component.
+The identities and authorities allowed to access the *Dispatch Router* component used in the example deployment are set in a configuration file (`example/src/main/config/qpid/qdrouter-with-broker.json`) which is read in during startup of the component.
 The default configuration file authorizes the `consumer@HONO` user to consume both telemetry data as well as events of any tenant.
 The default password for this user is `verysecret`.

-Please refer to the [Dispatch Router configuration guide](http://qpid.apache.org/releases/qpid-dispatch-0.8.0/man/qdrouterd.conf.html) and the [Policy documentation](https://github.com/apache/qpid-dispatch/blob/0.8.x/doc/book/policy.adoc) for details regarding configuration of *Dispatch Router* security.
+Please refer to the [Dispatch Router configuration guide](http://qpid.apache.org/releases/qpid-dispatch-1.0.1/man/qdrouterd.conf.html) and the [Policy documentation](https://github.com/apache/qpid-dispatch/blob/1.0.x/doc/book/policy.adoc) for details regarding configuration of *Dispatch Router* security.

 In a next step we will integrate the *Dispatch Router* with the token based authentication scheme used by the other Hono components in order to provide for seamless identity and authority management across the whole system.